helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

 ```

 The registry managed JDBC client is named `pokemon` and uses the inline connection from `data.clients.jdbc`.
 Both
-repository interfaces select it with `@Data.PersistenceUnit("pokemon")`.
+repository interfaces select it with `@Jdbc.Client("pokemon")`.
 Before the web server starts, the application
 owned `SchemaInitializer` recreates and populates the sample schema through the same named client and PostgreSQL driver.

 The application listens on `http://localhost:8080/pokemon`.